 FACEIT have announced a number of changes to their PUG platform, with the primary focus being on the addition of bi-weekly cups that will feature a minimum prizepool of $3,000 and a way to earn promotion to FPL and FPL-C.

 FACEIT have also announced their plans to introduce an "FPL mentor" to North America that will provide input and advice for young players in the division to improve their performance.
 For reference, former HellRaisers and mousesports coach Sergey "lmbt" Bezhanov was announced as Europe's FPL mentor.
 Additionally, FACEIT have hired Brian "Brian" Oliver as their social media manager to improve communication with players in FPL and FPL-C.

-Today we're announcing changes to the way we approach FPL talent development, the NA ecosystem, and communication.— FPL (@FPLCircuit) August 24, 2020
+Today we're announcing changes to the way we approach FPL talent development, the NA ecosystem, and communication.— FPL CS:GO (@FPLCircuit) August 24, 2020

 👨🏫 First official FPL Mentor @LMBT_CSGO

 🏆 Introducing FPL Cup in NA w/ @MythicRebornGG

 📢 Communication improvements (thanks Brian)

 The addition of FPL Cups has also seen the total weekly prizepool for FPL reduced from $40,000 to $20,000 per month, moving it in line with the European FPL division.
 With this, the money has been reallocated towards supporting team competition in North America, a feature that has been highly requested by the community, and recently introduced by ESEA through their own cash cups.